mosip/documentation/docs/Registration-Processor-APIs.md

 - #### `POST /registrationprocessor/v1/manualverification/applicantBiometric`

-The manual verifier would need to verify the applicant biometric and demographic records.
+The manual adjudicator would need to verify the applicant biometric and demographic records.
 This API is used to get the applicant biometric file from packet.

 #### Resource URL